zomco/owkor-notice/README.md

 # owkor-notice
-monitor receipt notice to owkor.com
+monitor receipt notice and push result to owkor.com